codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

     :param    string    $data: Button name
     :param    string    $content: Button label
     :param    mixed    $extra: Extra attributes to be added to the tag either as an array or a literal string
-    :returns:    An HTML button tag
+    :returns:    An HTML button element
     :rtype:    string

     Lets you generate a standard button element.
 You can minimally pass the